Erica Gilmore, Rosecrance Unit Coordinator, MSED, CADC, LCPC

 January 4, 2018

-Erica Gilmore is the unit coordinator of the Women’s Services and Florian programs at Rosecrance.
-She manages the day to day operations on both units, develops treatment programs and schedules, researches and implements the best evidence-based practices to address the populations in those respective programs, and provides staff with clinical supervision.
-Erica has been with Rosecrance for 3 years and in the position of unit coordinator for 2 years.
+Prior to her role at the Mulberry Center, Erica was a unit coordinator for women’s services and Florian programs at Rosecrance.
+She managed day-to-day operations on both units, developed treatment programs and schedules, researched and implemented evidence-based practices to address the populations in those respective programs, and provided staff with clinical supervision.
+Erica has been with Rosecrance for six years.

 “I believe we all get in this field because we want to help people,” she says.
 “There is nothing more rewarding than putting in a lot effort in and seeing the effects, seeing the potential in somebody who doesn’t necessarily see it in themselves and seeing their hope grow and develop and blossom inside them.”